-Attribute Notes Product The common name for a family of applications, independent of version or edition details.
+Attribute Notes edition Relate in the applic share a edition applic somet Databa The common name for a family of applications, independent of version or edition details.
 This must be unique for any given publisher.
 Related management view: For each application, the Product name is displayed in the General tab of application properties (and when you manually create an application record, you can link the product value there).
-All applications that share a common value in that Product field are deemed to be distinct versions/ editions of the same product.
-The product name is widely available in application listings, such as License Compliance > All Applications (although sometimes you must add it to the listing from the column chooser).
+All applications that share a common value in that Product field are deemed to be distinct versions/editions of the same product.
+The product name is widely available in application listings, such as License Compliance &gt; All Applications (although sometimes you must add it to the listing from the column chooser).
 Database reference: Product names are maintained in the SoftwareTitleProduct table.
 Data warehouse reference: ProductName column in the SoftwareTitleData table.